cwchentw/objcheck/README.md

 `objcheck` will check these dependencies, emitting an error message if one is not installed on your system.

-We tested `objcheck` on Ubuntu 18.04 LTS.
+We tested `objcheck` on Ubuntu 18.04 LTS and Amazon Linux.
+The latter is largely RHEL and CentOS compatible.
 It should work on other Unix-like OSes as well.

 ## Supported File Formats